jaketon121/Online-Money-Making/Food Deliver/LOW PAYING Offers: DoorDash New Pay Model TIPS To Make More Money.md

 - Dumb it - Educate your market especially the newbies to reject the crap

+- Deliver is estimate is a guesstimate - Its need to accurate -    If you don't take notes you got lost ,  everyone should be taking notes and track of things over time  -   those notes and everything you tracked are gonna help lead to better decisions on the fly ~~~~ !
 Small investment for big return .